 Bluescope Steel share dividends

-Recently Bluescope Steel has paid out, on average, around 70.11% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.25% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bluescope Steel shareholders could enjoy a 1.25% return on their shares, in the form of dividend payments.
-In Bluescope Steel's case, that would currently equate to about A$0.16 per share.
+Recently Bluescope Steel has paid out, on average, around 9.22% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.22% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Bluescope Steel shareholders could enjoy a 3.22% return on their shares, in the form of dividend payments.
+In Bluescope Steel's case, that would currently equate to about A$0.5 per share.

 Have Bluescope Steel's shares ever split?

-Bluescope Steel's shares were split on a 1:6 basis on 6 December 2012.
-So if you had owned 6 shares the day before before the split, the next day you'd have owned 1 share.
+Bluescope Steel's shares were split on a 1:6 basis on 7 December 2012.
+So if you had owned 6 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Bluescope Steel shares – just the quantity.
 However, indirectly, the new 500% higher share price could have impacted the market appetite for Bluescope Steel shares which in turn could have impacted Bluescope Steel's share price.

 Bluescope Steel share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bluescope Steel's is 1.6946.
-This would suggest that Bluescope Steel's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Bluescope Steel's is 1.4339.
+This would suggest that Bluescope Steel's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Bluescope Steel overview

-BlueScope Steel Limited produces and sells metal coated and painted steel building products in Australia, Thailand, Indonesia, Malaysia, Vietnam, North America, and China.
+BlueScope Steel Limited produces and sells metal coated and painted steel building products in Australia, New Zealand, Thailand, Indonesia, Malaysia, Vietnam, North America, the Pacific Islands, and Asia.
 The company operates through five segments: Australian Steel Products, North Star BlueScope Steel, Building Products Asia & North America, Buildings North America, and New Zealand & Pacific Islands.
 It offers steel slabs, plates, hot and cold rolled coils, coated and painted strip products, roof and wall claddings, and purlins and house framings under the LYSAGHT steel building products, COLORBOND steel, COLORSTEEL, ZINCALUME steel, GALVABOND steel, GALVASPAN steel, BlueScope Zacs, and SuperDyma brands.
-The company also provides engineered building solutions under the Butler, Varco Pruden, EcoBuild, and PROBUILD brands.
-It serves customers in the building and construction, manufacturing, automotive and transport, agricultural, and mining industries directly, as well as through a network of service centers and steel distribution businesses.
+The company also provides engineered building solutions to industrial and commercial markets under the Butler, Varco Pruden, EcoBuild, and PROBUILD brands.
+It serves customers in the residential and non-residential building, and construction; manufacturing, automotive and transport, agricultural, and mining industries directly, as well as through a network of service centers and steel distribution businesses.
 The company was formerly known as BHP Steel Limited and changed its name to BlueScope Steel Limited in November 2003.
 BlueScope Steel Limited was founded in 1885 and is headquartered in Melbourne, Australia.